iredmail/docs/en_US/cluster/0-haproxy.keepalived.glusterfs.md

 systemctl restart mariadb
 ```

-* reboot one of mailserver and wait till up, then reboot the other mailserver
+* reboot one of mailserver and wait until up, then reboot the other mailserver

 ## Testing

-* For HA Testing, u can try to shutdown one of your server to testing it (ha1 or ha2 --/OR-- mail1 or mail2)
+* For HA Testing, you can try to shutdown one of your server to test it (ha1 or ha2 --/OR-- mail1 or mail2)
-* u can create users using iredadmin on mail1, then check users from mail2 and you can see its already sync
+* you can create users using iredadmin on mail1, then check users from mail2 and you should see it's already synced
-* try to login using roundcubemail from any mailserver then u can check users on database 'roundcubemail->users', and its already sync
+* try to login using roundcubemail from any mailserver, then you can check users on database 'roundcubemail->users', and it should already have synced
-* only mail1 'can add n modify' users
+* only mail1 'can add and modify' users
-* this mailservers act as Glusterserver & Glusterclient, if u want to reboot the servers, please reboot first server untill this up then reboot the second server.
+* this mailservers acts as Glusterserver & Glusterclient, if you want to reboot the servers, please reboot first server until this up, then reboot the second server.
-* if all servers are reboot for the same time it will not mounting '/var/vmail' folder. u must force mount manually using this command 'gluster volume start mailrep-volume force'
+* if all servers are rebooted at the same time it will not mount '/var/vmail' folder. you must force mount manually using this command 'gluster volume start mailrep-volume force'

-To view the DB easily, you may want to install adminer from <http://adminer.org/> (it's web-based SQL management tool, just a single PHP file):
+To view the DB easily, you may want to install adminer from <http://adminer.org/> (it's a web-based SQL management tool, just a single PHP file):